A Linkage-based Doubly Imbalanced Graph Learning Framework for Face Clustering: Proposed Methods

-In this work, we aim to solve the imbalance problems of GCN-based linkage prediction task.
+To better perform the clustering process on imbalanced datasets, we decompose the problem into two aspects.
+One is how to build more diverse subgraphs, which can improve the generalization ability of the model.
+The other is how to adjust the weights to force the model to learn a balanced distribution instead of fitting the imbalanced data distribution of the train set.

+As shown in Fig.\ref{Fig.2}, our framework is mainly divided into two stages, subgraph construction and cluster generation.
+The former generates candidate nodes and then constructs diverse subgraphs; the latter controls the weights in the back-propagation process through the loss function, and merges the results of link prediction through the pseudo label propagation method~\cite{zhan2018consensus} to complete the clustering process.

 In order to facilitate explanation, let's use $G=\{V, E\}$ to denote the feature graph, where $V= \{v_1, v_2, ..., v_N\}$ is a set of nodes in the feature space $R^{d}$.
 Assuming each face's identity is represented by $Y_i$, and $N$ face images can be divided into $C$ identities $\{Y_1, Y_2, ..., Y_C\}$.
 In the real scenes, the ratio between positive and negative samples is extremely imbalanced, and it poses great challenge to the face clustering problems.
 We formulate this task as

 where $\hat{Y}$ is the predicted result. $X'$ and $A'$ denote the subgraph's features and adjacency matrix of sampling neighbors. g(·) is the mean aggregation operation, and $\theta$ is the learned weights.